bob1de/hass-apps/docs/apps/schedy/actors/switch/index.rst

 ======

 The ``switch`` actor is used to control binary on/off switches.
-Internally, it's a `generic actor <../generic/index.html>`_, but with a much simpler configuration, namely none at all.
+Internally, it's a :doc:`../generic/index`, but with a much simpler configuration, namely none at all.

 .. note::